Filming the naming of

 The Sydney Morning Herald remarked of the 22 March showing:

 One fault in the screening, however, caused everyone to move too fast.
-The impression was conveyed that after the ceremony the Governor-General, Lady Denman, Mr. Fisher, and Mr. O'Malley were seeking shelter from a shower of rain.(This was almost certainly the projectionist's fault.)
+The impression was conveyed that after the ceremony the Governor-General, Lady Denman, Mr. Fisher, and Mr. O'Malley were seeking shelter from a shower of rain.12(This must have been the projectionist's fault, cranking too fast.)

-J. D. Williams' Crystal Palace theatre in Sydney also showed the Spencer's film, but only on 20 and 22 March.
+J. D. Williams' Crystal Palace theatre in Sydney also showed the Spencer film, but only on 20 and 22 March.13

-Melbourne got to see a film on 31 March at the Majestic Theatre, which was managed by Amalgamated Pictures Ltd; later it was mostly only shown at matinees.
-Presumably this was Spencer's film, but Pathé's Australian News [Gazette] was also on the bill, so possibly the film of the naming ceremony was from Pathé.
-Other Melbourne cinemas showed a film of the ceremony early in April.
+Melbourne got to see a film on 31 March at the Majestic Theatre, which was managed by Amalgamated Pictures Ltd; later it was mostly only shown at matinees.14 Presumably this was Spencer's film, but Pathé's Australian News [Gazette] was also on the bill, so possibly the film of the naming ceremony was from Pathé.
+Other Melbourne cinemas showed a film of the ceremony early in April.15

-As part of the Government's campaign for a coming election, Senator Allen McDougall (of New South Wales) presented films and photographs taken by James P. Campbell while on a tour of the Northern Territory in April and May 1912.
-Campbell's Canberra film was also shown at these exhibitions.
+As part of the Federal Government's campaign for a coming election, Senator Allen McDougall (of New South Wales) presented films and photographs taken by James P. Campbell while on a tour of the Northern Territory in April and May 1912.
+Campbell's Canberra film was also shown at these exhibitions.16

 The Swastika Electric Picture Company showed Spencer's film at the Protestant